Ayan-Ejaz/Ayan-Ejaz/README.md

 🚀 Goals:

-Deepen my understanding of backend engineering and system design.
+1. Deepen my understanding of backend engineering and system design.

-Build more secure, scalable, and production-ready backend systems.
+2. Build more secure, scalable, and production-ready backend systems.

-Contribute to real-world projects and open-source initiatives.
+3. Contribute to real-world projects and open-source initiatives.

-Always open to learning new technologies and taking on new challenges!
+I'm always open to learning new technologies and taking on new challenges!